K3S/ibmi-ai-workers/quickstart-1/index.md

 What's worth noticing:

-The data queue access uses SQL services — `QSYS2.RECEIVE_DATA_QUEUE` and `QSYS2.SEND_DATA_QUEUE`.
-PHP just talks DB2; DB2 talks to the queues.
+**Receive uses `MESSAGE_DATA_UTF8`, not `MESSAGE_DATA`.** The default `MESSAGE_DATA` column comes back in the connection's CCSID (typically EBCDIC).
+The `_UTF8` column gives us the message converted to UTF-8 — what PHP and our JSON expect.

+**Send uses `SEND_DATA_QUEUE_UTF8`, not `SEND_DATA_QUEUE`.** Same reason in reverse.
+Our `json_encode` produces UTF-8 bytes; we explicitly tell IBM i to store them as UTF-8 so RPG can read them back cleanly.

+**Parameter is `REMOVE` not `REMOVE_MESSAGE`.** The friendlier name `REMOVE_MESSAGE` exists in some IBM i documentation but the actual parameter your function accepts is `REMOVE`.
+Worth using named arguments so the order doesn't matter.

-The `WAIT_TIME => 30` makes PHP block for up to 30 seconds waiting for a message.
-If nothing arrives, it returns empty and we loop.
-The worker doesn't burn CPU when idle.
+**`WAIT_TIME => 30` makes PHP block for up to 30 seconds.** During the wait, PHP uses zero CPU — IBM i's data queue mechanism handles the suspend/wakeup at the OS level.
+The instant a message arrives, PHP wakes up and gets it.

-Error handling is minimal — a Guzzle exception becomes a `PROVIDER_ERROR` reply.
+**Error handling is minimal.** A Guzzle exception becomes a `PROVIDER_ERROR` reply.
 Production handles 429s with retry, validates request fields, logs structured data.

 The reply structure exactly matches the [V1 contract]({% link contract/index.md %}).

 ### Install dependencies

 ```
+mkdir -p /opt/k3s/ai-worker
-cd /home/yourprofile/aidemo
+cd /opt/k3s/ai-worker
+# Save composer.json and worker.php here
 composer install
 ```